The 25 Best Man Versus Nature Movies

 9. Aguirre, the Wrath of God (1972)

 No director is more closely identified with the “man versus nature” theme than Werner Herzog — he has two films on this list, and a third about him, and that’s just the tip of the Encounters at the End of the World iceberg — and Aguirre, the Wrath of God exposes the arrogance and absurdity of mankind attempting to conquer the elements.
 As part of an expedition of Spanish conquistadors in 1560, searching through the South American jungle for the fabled city of El Dorado, Klaus Kinski is the face of madness, scheming his way to leadership and soldiering on as starvation, disease, and hostile natives decimate the ranks.
-Aguirre is Herzog’s unsympathetic look of the conquistadors who were hailed as great explorers, but left death and destruction in their wake.
+Aguirre is Herzog’s unsympathetic look at the conquistadors who were hailed as great explorers, but left death and destruction in their wake.

 8. Grizzly Man (2005)